Omri Gandelman: International career

 Gandelman played for the Israel U21 side from 2021 to 2023.

 Coming on as a substitute within the first half, Gandelman debuted with the seniors' Israel national team in a 4–2 2022 FIFA World Cup qualification away loss against Austria on 12 November 2021.
 Gandelman scored his first international goal for Israel in their UEFA Nations League match against France on 10 October 2024.

 2024 Summer Olympics

 Gandelman has been selected for the Israel U23's squad, ahead of the men's football tournament at the 2024 Summer Olympics in Paris.

 He has played for the Israel U23 the whole three Olympic matches, as they were knocked out after the group-stage ended.
 Gandelman scored a goal against Paraguay U23 to make it a 1–1 tie, which was eventually lost.

 Personal life

-As of late 2023, Gandelman resides in Gent, Belgium, along with his Israeli girlfriend Meital.
+As of late 2023, Gandelman resided in Gent, Belgium, along with his Israeli girlfriend Meital.